 The ad server solution is helping in situations where the features and performance of a dedicated ad server are not needed.
-The setup is not working with all the other features that Advanced Ads provides, including conditions, placement behavior like popups and sticky ads, or lazy loading.
+The setup is not working with all the other features that Advanced Ads provides, including conditions, placement behavior like popups and sticky ads, or lazy loading ads.
 Such features would need to be implemented on the target site directly and cannot be delivered through the ad code.

 The performance of the ad server depends on the size of your WordPress installation and your hosting package.
 The calls cun through

 admin-ajax.php.
-Experienced developers can try the AJAX Optimizer to disable certain plugins for AJAX calls to improve the performance.
+Experienced developers can try the AJAX Optimizer to disable certain plugins for AJAX calls to improve performance.
 If the performance of the ad server is the key for your project, then consider signing up for a dedicated third-party service.